Control Statements in C

 Initialization is required to be done before the loop, test condition and control variable increment/decrement is to be done inside the body of the loop.

-NB : Similar case can be seen for while and do while loop.
+NB : Similar cases can be seen for a while and do while loop.

 (ii) while/entry control loop statement :-

 • The while loop keeps repeating an action until an associated condition returns false.
-This is useful where the programmer does not know in advance how many times the loop will be traversed.
+This is useful when the programmer does not know in advance how many times the loop will be traversed.

-• When in a program, a single statement or a certain group of statements are to be executed repeatedly depending upon certain test condition, then while statement is used.
+• When in a program, a single statement or a certain group of statements are to be executed repeatedly depending upon certain test conditions, then a while statement is used.

 • Syntax =